-STRATEGY 6: Participate in Local, State and National Initiatives that Support Healthy Eating and Active Living how to implement
+STRATEGY 6: Participate in Local, State and National Initiatives that Support Healthy Eating and Active Living

 Bring fresh ideas and resources to your Let's Go! work when you participate in other initiatives that support healthy behaviors.

 Get involved with one of these excellent initiatives: